nagars/Waveform-V1.0/README.md

  ## LCD
  I used a standard 16x2 LCD interfaced with a parallel port in 8 bit mode.
 The user would use the rotary encoder to select a highlighted option on the screen.
 A blinking option would mean you could change that options value.
 A good resource for interfacing an LCD like this can be found [here](https://circuitdigest.com/microcontroller-projects/16x2-lcd-interfacing-with-pic-microcontroller).

+It uses an 8 bit parallel port for communication with the MCU.
+The PIC DIP package does not have enough gpio pins for that so I interfaced it with a 74HC595 shift register.
+The shift register takes a serial input which I interface with the SPI peripheral on the MCU.
+More information on shift registers can be found [here](https://lastminuteengineers.com/74hc595-shift-register-arduino-tutorial/).

  ## Negative Voltage Generator
+  The negative voltage generator circuit uses an IC555 Timer IC along with a configuration of Diodes and Capacitors to maintain a steady negative voltage of -12V at the output.

+  An IC555 timer is a common IC used to generate an oscillating signal.
+To do that, I use it in an Astable mode.
+By configuring the resistors and capacitors, I set my duty cycle to 50% with an oscillating frequency of 144Hz.
+This then feeds into the capacitor and diode setup.
+Detailed information on this can be found [here](https://www.allaboutcircuits.com/projects/build-your-own-negative-voltage-generator/).

-    7. Opamp Stage
+ ## Opamp Stage
+  I use the LM6178 opamp IC which comes with 2 opamps in an inverting amplifier configuration.
+The first Opamp stage is designed to offset and amplify the Analog signal coming from the DAC.
+This signal ranges from 0 to 5V.
+After the first opamp stage, the output signal is inverted and ranges from -1 to 1V.
+The second stage is designed to allow for user adjusted offset and amplitude using potentiometers.
+The output of the second stage can range from **I DONT KNOW**

-    8. Voltage Regulator
+ ## Voltage Regulator
+  I use the LM2576 5V buck converter to generate the 5V line to power the MCU, IC's and LCD.
+As a result the system has 3 power rails: 12V, -12V and 5V.

 ## Issues
 Given that this was my first major project, a whole host of issues were expected.

 1. Diode D1 overlaps the R - 2R ladder.
-2. Diodes D2 and D3 do not fit in the space I provided.
+2. Diodes D2 and D3 do not fit in the space I provided on the board.
-3. The power Jack is too large to fit on the Board.
+3. The power Jack is too large to fit on the board.
 4. Higher frequencies result in the signal getting distorted.
 Issue is probably a combination of building my own DAC and of how I adjust the frequency in code explained above.
-5. LCD used just looks plan awful hanging off the board.
+5. LCD used just looks plain awful hanging off the board.
 6. Very very poor frequency control.

 ## Future Scope
 For now, this project is on pause.
 Between work, family and other projects I don't have any immediate plans to work on a version 2.0.
 However, the changes I will make when I get back to it will probably involve:

 1. Replacing the PIC with an STM32.
 It's faster with clock going as far up as 40Mhz, it executes one instruction per cycle unlike the PIC with 2.
 The biggest factor is the cost.
 The Pickit 4 debugger is around 7000 rs while an STM32 Nucleo evaluation board with the mcu and debugger is less than 2000 rs.